thosgood/this-weeks-finds/markdown/151-200/week196.md

 The mass of Higgs seems to be somewhere around 130 GeV.
 If so, the electroweak phase transition would have occured roughly 10^-11^ seconds after the Big Bang.
-But, since we haven\'t actually gotten direct evidence for the Higgs boson yet, this is still a bit speculative.
+But, since we haven't actually gotten direct evidence for the Higgs boson yet, this is still a bit speculative.
 Right now people say the Large Hadron Collider at CERN will come online and start looking for the Higgs in 2007.
-But the LHC project has gotten some nasty budget cuts recently, so I wouldn\'t be surprised if there were delays.
-If and when the Higgs is found, maybe I\'ll return to this topic and say what people think happened *before* the electroweak phase transition.
+But the LHC project has gotten some nasty budget cuts recently, so I wouldn't be surprised if there were delays.
+If and when the Higgs is found, maybe I'll return to this topic and say what people think happened *before* the electroweak phase transition.
 People have thought about this a lot.
-But for now, I\'ll quit here!
+But for now, I'll quit here!

 If you want to learn more about the early universe, start with this